justinlund/dreamcloud-docs/source/dreamobjects/gettingstarted/what-are-buckets.rst

 .. note::

     Bucket names must include at least 3 characters and can only contain lowercase characters, numbers, dashes, dots, and underscores.
-Certain symbols and symbol combinations such as dashes or double-dots will break DNS on your bucket name, reducing the bucket's functionality, and are not recommended.
+Also, while certain symbols and symbol combinations such as dashes or double-dots are valid, they **will** break DNS on your bucket name (reducing the bucket's functionality) and are not recommended.

 Selecting a permission setting for your bucket